Let’s be real, no one wants to touch poop.

 Whether you’re using reusable or disposable cloth diaper liners, you only need one per diaper change.
-Using more than one, especially of a reusalble fabric liner, may cause absorption issues.
+Using more than one, especially of a reusable fabric liner, may cause absorption issues.
 Cloth diapers need to absorb urine, and they need to absorb it quickly.
 Diaper liners are made to allow liquid to pass through them quickly, but with every layer you add, this slows the whole process down.
 Using just one liner will prevent leaks.

-If your liner is bunching, or not holding up during removal, and making you feel like you need more than one for some reason you may want to try a different kind (resuable hold up best) or a different size/shape.
+If your liner is bunching, or not holding up during removal, and making you feel like you need more than one for some reason you may want to try a different kind (reusable hold up best) or a different size/shape.